jublo/codebird-js/README.md

 ```javascript
 cb.setBearerToken("YOURBEARERTOKEN");
 ```
+In this case, you don't need to set the consumer key and secret.
 For sending an API request with app-only auth, see the ‘Usage examples’ section.

 ### Authenticating using a callback URL, without PIN